-We understand that media has a vital role in letting people know the latest news.
-This page is to guide you as media with the best way of requesting information from us in the areas of:
+We understand that the media has a vital role in letting people know the latest news.
+This page is to guide reporters with the best way of requesting information from us in the areas of:

 - General media enquiries

 - After hours enquiries

 - Patient condition updates

 - Requests for patient interviews and other patient information